 You know the build up and the lead up [to a championship] is very stressful; you feel a lot of pressure.
 Every time you compete the horse or ride them, if he takes one bad step you know there is a reserve horse and rider ready to step in.

-The biggest thing I think is not leaving anything on the table.
-For me, when I finish the championship, I want to be able to drive home saying I did everything I possibly could; I gave everything I had to put in my best result, and that might mean not taking any shortcuts, training as hard as you can, pushing your horse as hard as they need to be pushed and not trying to over protect them and sacrifice fitness because you’re so worried about them taking a bad step and getting injured.
-I see some of the other riders in the past sort of protecting their horse just so they can get around and call themselves an Olympian.
+The biggest thing, I think, is not leaving anything on the table.
+For me, when I finish the championship, I want to be able to drive home saying I did everything I possibly could; I gave everything I had to put in my best result, and that might mean not taking any shortcuts, training as hard as you can, pushing your horse as hard as they need to be pushed, and not trying to over protect them and sacrifice fitness because you’re so worried about them taking a bad step and getting injured.
+I’ve seen some of the other riders in the past sort of protecting their horse just so they can get around and call themselves an Olympian.
 That’s a balancing act of making sure your horse is good, healthy and sound, but they’ve got to be ready.
 They’ve got to be as fit as they’ve ever been.